gyphonic/gyphonic/README.md

 - 👋 Hi, I’m Todd! (@gyphonic)
 - 👀 I’m interested in Computer Science!
 All forms, really.
-- 🌱 I’m currently learning Processing.JS, Rust, and Objective C.
+- 🌱 I’m currently learning Processing.JS, Rust, and Python.

 <!---
 gyphonic/gyphonic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.